You can make a one-off donation or a recurring donation via any of the following methods:

 Click to download the above Bequest Information as a PDF [File Size: 601.2 KB]

 Click to download our Bequest Charter PDF [File Size: 531.5 KB]

-Polio Australia would like to honour the following individuals who have generously contributed more than $50,000 each.
-Donations from our Fellows have enabled Polio Australia to endure and significantly expand essential services that support polio survivors in Australia.
+Polio Australia would like to honour the following individuals who have generously contributed financially to Polio Australia.
+Our Fellows have donated over $50,000.
+Donations from our Fellows and other significant contributors have enabled Polio Australia to endure and expand essential services that support polio survivors in Australia.
 Individual donors continue to be the foundation of this organisation.